fivves/gapless/README.md

 ## How to build
 It is written in Vala, simple and clean code, with few third-party dependencies:

-1. Clone the code from gitlab.
+1. Clone the code from github.
 2. Install vala, develop packages of gtk4, libadwaita, gstreamer.
 3. Run in the project directory: